Jeremy-Deh/GoRankAnalysis/README.md

 ### If you're familiar with python or programming
 Language : Python 3 or more,
 Libraries : Refer to the requirements.txt file

-### If you've never done it
+You will need two models to make it run,
+The first one to assess the strength of every move played that you can download on the github of Katago, [here for Windows with only CPU](https://github.com/lightvector/KataGo/releases/download/v1.10.0/katago-v1.10.0-eigen-windows-x64.zip)  [or here](https://github.com/lightvector/KataGo/releases) if you want a GPU version or if you're using Linux or Mac.
+The second one is present in this project and don't need any extra-downloads
+### If reading code lines give you headaches
 To run it :
 - Be sure to have python installed on your machine
--- (if not, just install [anaconda for windows](https://repo.anaconda.com/archive/Anaconda3-2021.11-Windows-x86_64.exe) or [anaconda for mac](https://repo.anaconda.com/archive/Anaconda3-2021.11-MacOSX-x86_64.pkg))
+- - (if not, just download and install [anaconda for windows](https://repo.anaconda.com/archive/Anaconda3-2021.11-Windows-x86_64.exe) or [anaconda for mac](https://repo.anaconda.com/archive/Anaconda3-2021.11-MacOSX-x86_64.pkg))
+- After the installation is somplete, clone this repo (or download the [folder](https://github.com/Jeremy-Deh/GoRankAnalysis/archive/refs/heads/main.zip) and unzip it)
-- Go in the main folder and double-click "install.bat" to make sure you have all python dependencies that are needed for the program to run
+- Go in the main folder and double-click "install.bat" to make sure you have all python dependencies that are needed for the program to run.

 ## Settings
 In settings replace the line "model" with ...